forelleblau/ioBroker.gsmsms/README.md

 ## gsmsms adapter for ioBroker

 Send and recieve SMS with GSM-hardware.
-Not to run out of SIM-Memory, all SMS are deleted from SIM after delivery/reading.
-Use e.g. the 'history' - adapter to store your messages or any other convenient solution.

 ## Hardware